 In this code, `worldPopulation` is declared as long and assigned the value `7800000000L`.
 The use of

-`L` at the end of 7800000000 indicates it’s a long literal.
+`L` at the end of 7800000000 indicates itโs a long literal.

 **Starting from Java Se 8 or later version, long has unsigned 64 bit range where minimum is 0 and

-maximum is 2^64-1.
+the maximum is 2^64-1.

-5. float
+5. float data type

 floating-point numbers.
 However, it has limitations on precision.
 The float data type internally rounds

 off values, making it unsuitable for scenarios where precision is crucial.
-There’s difference between double and float datatypes in Java.
+There’s a difference between double and float datatypes in Java.

-Range: range of approximately ±1.4e-45 to ±3.4e+38.
+Range: range of approximately ยฑ1.4e-45 to ยฑ3.4e+38.

-Use: Use the float data type when you need to store decimal values and are willing to trade off some
+Use: Use the float data type when you need to store floating point numbers and are willing to trade off some precision for memory efficiency.
+And are willing to trade off some precision for memory efficiency.

 Default Value: 0.0f (f is suffix)